sburgess287/marvelousGreetings/README.md

 https://pacific-fortress-64692.herokuapp.com/

 ### Motivation
 The late Stan Lee and the Marvel Universe are really inspiring to me.
-The first Marvel arc of movies motivated to make my first ever 5-year plan, because if Iron Man had a 5 year plan, then I needed one too!
+I love the characters, the inclusivity, and the fact I will never know all the stories (because there are so many!)
-Sharing the enthusiasm and energy of the Marvel Superheroes and Supervillians seemed like a worthy challenge.
-I hope "Marvel-ous Greetings" is fun to use and share!
+Sharing the enthusiasm and energy of the Marvel Superheroes and Supervillians seemed like a worthy challenge, and I'm excited to see some cards!

 ### API
 The Marvel API is credited for all images used.